Thinking

 Activist • Technologist • Strategist

-I co-created Occupy Wall Street, taught activism at Princeton and UCLA, and wrote The End of Protest.
+Formerly known as Micah White, I co-created Occupy Wall Street, taught activism at Princeton and UCLA, and wrote The End of Protest.
 Today, as Micah Bornfree, I'm exploring what comes next at the intersection of activism, crypto, and AI.

 What I Do